beagleboard/librobotcontrol/README.txt

-Robotics Cape Installer for BeagleBone Black
-James Strawson - 2014
+Robotics Cape Rev C Installer for BeagleBone Black James Strawson - 2014

+Note this is for REVISION C CAPES ONLY
+Please see the master branch for newer Rev D cape installer

 Installation Instructions: